sudosf/Competetive-Programming-2022/README.md

 to solve a coding engineering problem under a limited amount of time while working as a team.

 ## The Team:
-- Siyabonga Fortune AKA Sudo S
+- Siyabonga Fortune (Sudo S)
+- Ekansh San

 ## Practice Problems links
 Source: hackerearth.com